codemuscles/Cowls-Community/README.md

 Hacktoberfest2022
-Happy Hacktober! :octocat: This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR and takes you a step closer to earning your Hacktoberfest T-shirt 👕 and stickers.
+Happy Hacktober!
+This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR and takes you a step closer to earning your Hacktoberfest T-shirt 👕 and stickers.

 Hacktoberfest encourages participation in the open source community, which grows bigger every year.
 Complete the 2022 challenge and earn a limited edition T-shirt.

-Register here for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.

 Contribute to start your journey with hacktoberfest and python.
 Happy Hacking💻!!! (*Required)